MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

 ## Supported scenarios
 You can take advantage of the following HTML5 dashboard capabilities:

+::: moniker range="sc-om-2019"

+   Additional view options are included in Alert and State widget from 2019 UR3.
+For more information see, [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

+::: moniker-end

+::: moniker range="sc-om-2022"

+ Additional view options are available in Alert and State widget.
+For more information see, [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

+::: moniker-end

 1. Create HTML 5 dashboards from multiple browsers without a dependency on Silverlight.

 2. Visualize monitoring data in HTML 5 dashboards with: